Xiaodao-chen/Xiaodao-chen/README.md

 I'm looking for the ultimate performance of UAVs.！😉

+Currently working as a RA at [FastLab](http://zju-fast.com/), under the supervision of  Prof.[FeiGao](http://zju-fast.com/fei-gao/).🏃‍♂️

 🏫 Studying at the University of Electronic Science and Technology of China(UESTC).

 💬 Feel free to ask me about UAV, Jetson Orin, Motion planning, Computer network, RTOS.